clement3872/PyTree/README.md

-# PyTree projet
+# PyTree project

-It's a little projet from the University, here is what it contains:
+It's a little project from the University, here is what it contains:
  - binTree.py: a mudule to use binary tree
  - Huffman.py: Huffman encore/decoding (needs binTree in the same folder)
  - window_main.py & subWin.py: basic GUI for binary tree (needs binTree and Huffman.py in the same folder)